Kali Uchis: 2019–2021: To Feel Alive and Sin Miedo (del Amor y Otros Demonios)

 In June 2019, Uchis collaborated with American R&B band Free Nationals and American rapper Mac Miller on the single "Time", which was the first official posthumous release by Miller since his death on September 7, 2018.
 In December 2019, Uchis released "Solita", originally planned to be the lead single of her upcoming second studio album, it was later excluded from the final tracklist.
 However, the song would be included as a bonus track on the vinyl release of the album.
 On December 9, 2019, Kali Uchis was featured on the single "10%" by Canadian producer Kaytranada, which was taken from his album Bubba.
 The song would go onto win a Grammy Award for Best Dance Recording at the 63rd Annual Grammy Awards.
 Later on, Uchis was featured on Little Dragon's 6th studio album, New Me, Same Us for a remix of the song, "Are You Feeling Sad?".
 April 24, 2020, Uchis released an extended play titled To Feel Alive.
 The EP was recorded entirely in isolation due to the COVID-19 pandemic.

+On February 27, 2020, Uchis appeared in Thundercat's music video for "Dragonball Durag".